Skip to content

 • subcontext_type is required when a parent is selected

-• If a parent item is deleted, child items keep existing as standalone items with their parent and subcontext_type fields cleared
+• If a parent item is deleted, child items remain as standalone items with their parent and subcontext_type fields cleared

 Duplicating items